 California Lawyers Protect Clients’ Titles to Real Property

-Real estate attorneys offer title insurance advice and counsel to clients in the Los Angeles area
+Real estate attorneys offer title insurance advice and counsel to clients in the Temecula area

 Knowledgeable legal advisers handle title insurance for clients

 There are two basic types of title insurance policies — one for lenders and one for homeowners.
 Lenders' title insurance protects banks, mortgage companies and other lending institutions involved in loans for real estate transactions; it does not protect you if a claim is made against the title to your property.
 That's why it's essential that you have a thorough title search done before purchasing a home or business property so that you can purchase your own title insurance policy.
 Depending on the jurisdiction and the terms of your loan, you may need both types of coverage.

 It pays for you to be knowledgeable about your policy by knowing what it covers and what it doesn't.
 A title search, which is required before an insurer will underwrite a title insurance policy, protects property owners by investigating whether these defects or claims exist: